 - 09:00–11:00 Anna Kvíčalová, Eliška Fulínová, Karolína Pauknerová.
 Introductory study group: The Anthropocene and its possible meanings.
 Group work, structured discussion.

 - 11:30–12:00 Anna Kvíčalová, The Sound of the Anthropocene.
-Discussion and assignment of an ongoing task.
+Discussion and assignment of an ongoing task [ -> moved to Wednesday]

 - 13:00–17:00 Radan Haluzík.
 The Anthropocene Landscape and the Urban Wilderness of the City.
 Field excursion in Prague.